 Cons of the Shuttle

-- Can get crowded at peak hours
+- It can get crowded at peak hours

 - Mostly standing room — not ideal if you have bulky luggage or restless toddlers